 (ed.
 D’Amico, S., 1996) (Samec, D., et al., 2017) (Higdon, J., 2007) .

 Cabbage and Cancer

 Cabbage is rich in flavonoids (approximatly 20) and distinct phenols (15), all of which provide an amazingly powerful antioxidant kick for the body.

-Cabbage and all cruciferous vegetables are unique from other plants as they contain a very rich source of glucosinolates, which is a sulfur-containingresponsible for the pungentaroma of cabbage.
+Cabbage and all cruciferous vegetables are unique from other plants as they contain a very rich source of glucosinolates, which is a sulphur-containing responsible for the pungent aroma of cabbage.
 Glucosinolates also aid in cancer prevention.
-It does this by enhancing the removal of carcinogens (cancer-causingsubstances) before they are able to damage DNA as well as altering the signal pathways of a cell to prevent its transformation into a carcinogen cell (Higdon, J., 2007).
+It does this by enhancing the removal of carcinogens (cancer-causing substances) before they are able to damage DNA as well as altering the signal pathways of a cell to prevent its transformation into a carcinogen cell (Higdon, J., 2007).

 Cabbage and Diabetes